Somalia holds emergency talks over election crisis | DW | 02.02.2021

 But under President Farmajo's watch, tension between the central government in Mogadishu and the federal states has increased, analysts say.

-This was partly inflamed by federal government efforts to install their candidates of choice in regional legislatures — a move viewed by analysts as President Farmajo maneuvering to secure a second term.
+This was partly inflamed by federal government efforts to install its candidates of choice in regional legislatures — a move viewed by analysts as President Farmajo maneuvering to secure a second term.

 "Having had four years to prepare the ground for elections, Farmajo really hasn't presented any kind of plan or proposal or done any work, which is what led us to this very dangerous political and constitutional crisis at the moment," he said.